Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Accidentally-Vegan Street Food in Japan

 Here are some accidentally vegan street food in Japan to try.
+Many traditional Japanese sweets are often vegan.

 • Yaki Imo: Roasted sweet potatoes, typically sold in winter.
 Don Quijotes sometimes sells them.